milk3e/Let-Me-Browse-Extension/README.md

 *This project's code was coded by [Claude](https://claude.com), then edited by me.*

 *This project is dedicated to the public domain [(CC0)](https://creativecommons.org/publicdomain/zero/1.0/).
 Feel free to copy, modify, distribute, or do whatever you want with it.*

+*Disclaimer: This project is independent and is not affiliated with, endorsed by, or associated with Pinterest, LinkedIn, or any other website mentioned.*